jpype-project/jpype/doc/quickguide.rst

 Implements and Extension
 ------------------------

-JPype can implement a Java interface by annotating a python class.
+JPype can implement a Java interface by annotating a Python class.
 Each method that is required must be implemented.

-JPype does not support extending a class directly in python.
-Where it is necessary to exend a Java class, it is required to create a Java extension with an interface for each methods that are to be accessed from python.
+JPype does not support extending a class directly in Python.
+Where it is necessary to exend a Java class, it is required to create a Java extension with an interface for each methods that are to be accessed from Python.
 For some deployments this may be be an option.
 If that is the case, the JPype inline compiler can be used to create the dynamic class on the fly.